Malegaon: Economy

 Villages near Malegaon and towards Satana, Nampur, Sonaj, Talwade and Vadel are agricultural areas and major producers of onions.
 Pomegranate is another crop of commercial importance that is cultivated by farmers in nearby pockets.
 Krishi Vigyan Kendra (KVK) of Malegaon has a front office at Malegaon and a research farm at Vadel.
 There is also a campus of Mahatma Gandhi Vidyamandir's H. H. Sri Sri Murlidhara Swamiji College of Agriculture and H. H. Sri Sri Murlidhara Swamiji College of Horticulture in the Malegaon Camp area.
-There is also a cloth manufacturing industry.
+There is also a cloth manufacturing industry mostly using power looms.
+Cloths made are also further processed in few plants or sold to merchants.
+Several plastic manufacturing companies are operational around city.
+Around 3 Buffalo meat processing and export units are present in Malegaon City.
+Post Covid-19 period, it is becoming a medical tourism hub.
+People are coming for treatment.
+Several outskirts are getting Farmhouses built for 1 day outing and rest.
+These farmhouses are equipped with swimming pools.